 You should already have an account set up if you’ve published a book through KDP.
 Assuming you have 2 books ready to link up as a series, log in and go to work.

 Step 2: In KDP, enter the series name for your books.
 This is inserted in the “Series Information” box.
 Make sure the series name is the same for all books that are included in the series.
 If not, your series will be rejected by KDP and you’ll have to fix it before moving ahead.

 Step 3: You must add the series name to the book description.
 You will need to edit each individual book description to link them together as part of a series.
 To do this, we recommend using the free Book Description Generator Tool at Kindlepreneur.com.

-You should include a write-up at the bottom of all your book descriptions for each title in the series that reads like this:
+You should include a write-up at the bottom of all your book descriptions for each title in the series.

 Include the book title, book number and the series title it belongs to.

 Step 4: Additional mention of the book series: As an option, you can further promote the series by mentioning it on the book cover (front and/or back), inside the book, copyright page, Goodreads, and/or your website.

 Step 5: Publish the book again.
 For this step, when ready, you click the Publish Now button on the third page and all new updates should take place within 24 hours.
 Once the book is live with the changes, you can…

 Step 6: Ask Amazon to create the Series Bundle.
 Reach out to Amazon after the books are live with the series changes.
 This is a simple process.
 In KDP you:

 - Click the “Contact us” button located at the bottom of the page.
 You can also click on “help” at the top right of the page